Founders’ Fellowship in Musculoskeletal Editing

 Gain responsibilities as Associate Editor with commensurate privileges in Editorial Manager.
 Under the supervision of Editors, process and edit manuscripts from submission to final disposition including reviewer invitations and author communications.
 Video conferencing will provide opportunities for discussion.

-Spearhead a project supervised by one of the Editors.
-This project may lead to a presentation or publication.
+Spearhead a project or special issue supervised by one or more of the Editors.
+A project may lead to a presentation or publication.
 Work towards a special issue of Skeletal Radiology would involve topic selection, author invitation, manuscript processing and issue building.

 Candidates must meet the following requirements: